minio/bosh-minio-release/README.md

 [BOSH](http://bosh.io/) allows users to easily version, package and deploy software in a reproducible manner.
 This repo provides BOSH release of [Minio](https://github.com/minio/minio) Object Storage Server.
 You can use this release to deploy Minio in standalone, single-node mode as well as in distributed mode on multiple nodes.

-To get started from scratch, you can Follow below steps to get started with the BOSH Minio release locally using `bosh-lite`.
+To get started from scratch with the BOSH Minio release locally, you can follow the steps below starting with installing `bosh-lite`.
 If you already have a BOSH installation available, you can jump straight to the [Create and upload BOSH release section](#create).

 ## Install `bosh-lite` and `bosh_cli`